 Founded in 1885 on a former farm overlooking the Mississippi River in St. Paul, the University of St. Thomas has grown to be the state’s largest independent college or university.

 A Catholic, liberal arts, comprehensive regional university, UST experienced significant growth from the mid-1970s to the 1990s.
-During that time, enrollment grew from about 2,500 mostly male undergraduate students to nearly 11,000 undergraduate and graduate women and men.
+During that time, enrollment grew from about 2,500 mostly male undergraduate students to approximately 11,000 undergraduate and graduate women and men.

 St. Thomas has been coeducational at the undergraduate level since 1977.
 Today half of its students are women.